cd-marks/Python-For-Everybody/README.md

 # cdmarks.github.io
-Hello!
+Welcome!

-In this repository, you'll find projects and learning exercises that I've completed in Python thus far.
-Thanks for taking the time to check this out!
+In this Learning repository, you'll find projects and learning exercises that I've completed thus far.

+Thanks for checking this out!